-Traditional classes offered by the college are designed for class attendance and it is assumed that students will be present.
+Traditional classes offered by the College are designed for class attendance and it is assumed that students will be present.
+Attendance will be recorded at each class meeting and within each online, simulated or virtual course and attendance records are to be maintained so as to be accessible to support staff and administrative team members as needed.
 Students who miss class, regardless of reason, will be responsible for the work missed.
 Specific course attendance requirements are identified in each course syllabus.
 Students who are in violation of the specified course attendance policy will be contacted by the faculty member, referred to the student success coordinator for assistance, and/or provided with instructions for withdrawing from the course if necessary.
 A student may lose access to a course when the number of allowed absences (if stipulated) has been exceeded, or when, in the opinion of the faculty member, the student has missed so much work as to preclude the possibility of successful completion of the class.
 Unless otherwise specified in the course syllabus, students that lose course access due to attendance will be able to withdraw from the course up until the withdrawal deadline.
 In online and hybrid classes, attendance is defined as regular weekly completion of assignments.
-Students must confirm enrollment in online courses by logging in to the course during the first week of classes and completing the first assignment by the specified due date; course syllabi provide specific expectations.
+Students must confirm enrollment in online courses by logging in to the course during the first week of classes and completing the first assignment by the specified due date.
+Course syllabi provide specific expectations.